 Compact Flash card reader if shooting digital and bringing a laptop.
 I use and like this dual slot Lexar USB Card Reader.
 Accepts both SD and CF cards.

 Camera Bag.
 I greatly prefer backpack camera bags.
 Much less stress on the body versus an over the shoulder model.
 I like the LowePro Backpacks and Slingbags products as well as F-Stop.
-I am currently using an F-Stop Guru and love it.
+I am currently using an F-Stop Loka UL and Magrit is using the similar but made for woman, Kashmir UL.
+We really like these packs.
+Plenty of room for our camera equipment and extra clothing, plus they are comfortable and lightweight.
 My camera backpacks have sleeves in them for my laptop.
 I always “Carry On” my camera and computer equipment.
 The airlines are getting stricter about your carry on luggage.
 Restrict your carry on to your camera bag and your laptop.
 Check with the your airline.
 I pack my tripod with the head removed in my luggage.
 Lithium batteries are not allowed in your “checked luggage” so you must have them in your carry on.

 Headlamp.
 For in the field and also handy for hotel rooms for reading at night or if the power goes out.

 Hood Loupe.
 If you are shooting with a mirrorless camera this is not needed as you can playback your photo in the viewfinder.
 For digital SLR cameras you must use the LCD on the back of the camera to check for exposure, sharpness, etc. and at times if it is bright out it is difficult to see the image.
 The Hood Loupe will allow to analyze your photo during bright daylight.
-This is the one that I use.
+We like this one.

 Photography Equipment That’s Nice to have